 Back to our principle:

-This week rather than share more ramblings and reflections I am attaching a video courtesy of Rafael Edwards.
+This week rather than share more ramblings and reflections I am attaching a video courtesy of Rafael Edwards (who also did the illustration at the top of this page).
 I hope you enjoy it and find it as interesting as I did.

 If you speak Spanish you’ll find that the song that accompanies the silent drama supplies a narrative.
 I think that those who don’t speak Spanish will have no problem following the story.
 The opening title is simply this month’s principle in Spanish.